Generalized Schr\"odinger Bridge Matching: Additional derivations and discussions

 \subsection{Explicit matching loss}

 \paragraph*{How \eq{5} preserves the prescribed $p_t$.}

 A rigorous derivation of \eq{5} can be found in, \eg \citet[Proposition 2]{shi2023diffusion}, called \emph{Markovian projection}.
-Here, we provide an alternative derivation that follows closer to the one from flow matching \citep{lipman2023flow}. \begin{restatable}{lm}{lmseven} Let the marginal $p_t$ be constructed from a mixture of conditional probability paths, \ie $p_t := \E_{p_{0,1}}[p_t(X_t|x_0, x_1)]$, where $p_t(X_t|x_0, x_1) \equiv p_{t | 0, 1}$ is associated with an SDE, $\rd X_t = u_t(X_t|x_0,x_1) \dt + \sigma \dWt$, $X_0=x_0$, $X_1=x_1$, then the SDE drift that satisfies the FPE prescribed by $p_t$ is given by
+Here, we provide an alternative derivation that follows closer to the one from flow matching \citep{lipman2023flow}. \begin{restatable}{lm}{lmseven} Let the marginal $p_t$ be constructed from a mixture of conditional probability paths, \ie $p_t(x) := \E_{p_{0,1}}[p_t(x|x_0, x_1)]$, where $p_t(x|x_0, x_1) \equiv p_{t | 0, 1}$ is the time marginal of the SDE, $\rd X_t = u_t(X_t|x_0,x_1) \dt + \sigma \dWt$, $X_0=x_0$, $X_1=x_1$, then the SDE drift that satisfies the FPE prescribed by $p_t$ is given by

 \end{restatable} \begin{proof} It suffices to check that $u^\star_t(x)$ satisfies the FPE prescribed by $p_t$:

 \end{proof} An immediate consequence of Lemma~\ref{lm:7} is that

 where $\calO(1)$ is independent of $\theta$.
 Hence, the $u_t^{\theta^\star}$ preserves the prescribed $p_t$.